Real Science 4 Kids | Atoms First science curriculum for homeschool families

 Sound travels through air like a ball being thrown

-Student IdeaAir particles travel from the source all the way to your ear, carrying sound.
+Student ideaAir particles travel from the source all the way to your ear, carrying sound.

-Scientific RealityAir molecules vibrate back and forth locally.
+Scientific realityAir molecules vibrate back and forth locally.
 Only the pressure disturbance (wave pattern) propagates.
 No molecule makes the full trip.

 2